zheland/rust-issue-doc-indentaion/README.md

 "#)]
 /// continuation with visually the same indentation
 ```
-but this behavior is not explicit.
+but in general this behavior is not explicit.

-For example [syn crate](https://crates.io/crates/syn) produce exactly the same output for when parsing docs for both functions and preserves all the spaces.
+For example [syn crate](https://crates.io/crates/syn) produce exactly the same output when parsing docs for both functions and preserves all the spaces ([test](https://github.com/zheland/rust-issue-doc-indentaion/blob/master/tests/equal-docs.rs)).

 If this behavior is intentional it should be docummented.